TatianneNegri/RNAplonc/README.md

 This release was tested with the default parameters for plants.
 Please contact the author for a list of recommended parameters for much larger or much smaller genomes.

-# UPDATE 2019
+# UPDATE 2020 & 2019:
+<g-emoji class="g-emoji" alias="star" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2b50.png">⭐️</g-emoji>
+August-2020: RNAplonc V 1.1 </br>
+News: we updated the previous script final_column.py to a NOVEL script now FilterResults.py (last step).
+This script is a last step to help to filter the candidates (e.g., threshold, by lncRNA or mRNA). </br>
+Updated user guide.</br>

-<g-emoji class="g-emoji" alias="star" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2b50.png">⭐️</g-emoji> Note:
+<g-emoji class="g-emoji" alias="star" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2b50.png">⭐️</g-emoji> 2019- Note:
 Updated test data set and added result display script, python script for a friendlier result display. </br>
 Updated user guide. </br>
 Collaboration of Vitor Gregorio.</br>